Calculate how much you would get from the expanded child tax credit

 18 or older

-Half of the tax credit would be paid out in monthly checks, beginning in July.
-Because the payments don’t start until the summer, they will be based on 2020 income for most taxpayers.
+Half of the tax credit would be paid out in monthly checks, beginning July 15.
+Payments will be based on 2020 income for most taxpayers.

-[Calculate how much you would get from the $1,400 (or more) coronavirus checks]
+[Child cash benefit will begin hitting millions of parents’ bank accounts July 15]

 The other half of the credit will be applied to income taxes at the end of the year, and the full remainder refunded to families.
 In previous years, the entire CTC was applied to income taxes at the end of the year.